 Using the iconic Halloween hit, Monster Mash, set up a small dance floor and play Monster Mash Freeze Dance!
 The idea is to freeze every time the music pauses, and whoever moves during the freeze is out!
 The last one dancing wins a spooky Halloween prize.

-Instead of having trick or treaters go door to door, this new concept invented as a safe alternative is actually the perfect outdoor Halloween party idea for social distancing this fall 2020.
+Instead of having trick or treaters go door to door, this new concept invented as a safe alternative is actually the perfect outdoor Halloween party idea for social distancing.
 Here’s how this fun trick or treat idea works.
 Invite a bunch of families to gather in a parking lot with their car trunks decorated—you could even match the decor theme to your child’s costume.
 The trick or treaters walk from car to car to collect candy and see all the displays.
 To make it even more exciting, hire costumed characters to visit the kids and admire their costumes and Halloween decorations!